awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_CONNECTION_LOG.md

 Logs authentication attempts and connections and disconnections\.

-This table is visible only to superusers\.
+This view is visible only to superusers\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table columns<a name="r_STL_CONNECTION_LOG-table-columns2"></a>